MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/use.md

 >Want to experience Microsoft Defender ATP?
 [Sign up for a free trial.](https://www.microsoft.com/en-us/WindowsForBusiness/windows-atp?ocid=docs-wdatp-usewdatp-abovefoldlink)

-Windows Defender Security Center is the portal where you can access Microsoft Defender Advanced Threat Protection capabilities.
+Microsoft Defender Security Center is the portal where you can access Microsoft Defender Advanced Threat Protection capabilities.

 Use the **Security operations** dashboard to gain insight on the various alerts on machines and users in your network.